nbusseneau/hephaistos/README.md

 > Note: you can safely repatch multiple times in a row as Hephaistos always patches based on the original files.
 > There is no need to restore files in-between.

+By default, Hephaistos expands the HUD horizontally as wide as possible: left and right side HUD elements will respectively stay fixed on the left and right after resizing.
+For 32:9 or wider resolutions, you might want to use `--hud=center` to keep the HUD in the center of the screen with the same width as the original 16:9 HUD.

 ## Restoring Hades to its pre-Hephaistos state

 ```bat